Seton’s RN Residency

 - Compact RN license

-Yes, Seton will be offering the following Residency specialties for focused training, depending on the time of year a student enters the 18-week program:
+Yes, Seton will be offering the following Residency specialties for focused training, depending on the time of year a student enters the program:

 Acute Care (Med/Surg)